nicu-chiciuc/tsx_md/apps/tsx_md/articles/valid_form.md

 }
 ```

-But actually there should be at least 2 types, the input type, and the output type.
+But actually, there should be at least 2 types, the input type, and the output type.

-By default the input type is considered `unknown`.
+By default, the input type is considered `unknown`.
 But the moment we add refinement or any kind of
 piping, the input type is not `unknown` anymore.

 Think about: